Five loop renormalization of $\phi^3$ theory with applications to the Lee-Yang edge singularity and percolation theory

 One lesson from \cite{Schnetz_2018} was the potential usefulness of the graphical function technique to extend the renormalization group functions.
 An obstruction that limited the technique to four dimensional problems was overcome by the first and fourth author, who extended the method to arbitrary even dimensions.
 The details of this extension will be given elsewhere \cite{Borinsky2020prep}.
 This availability of graphical functions in arbitrary even dimensions immediately opened up new possibilities for the computation of the renormalization group functions in $\phi^3$ theory in six dimensions.
 In this article we make use of this new tool and provide the renormalization group functions of $\phi^3$ theory up to five loops.
+We emphasise that we will make no use at all of integration by parts in our computation.
 Consequently we will find the next term in the $\varepsilon$ expansion of the critical exponents for the Lee--Yang singularity and percolation problems.
 This will form the first part of the article.
 The second part will be devoted to a comprehensive resummation analysis of the respective critical exponents from the $\varepsilon$ expansion in the region between $2$ and $6$ dimensions.
 This resummation analysis will be based on technology from \cite{KompanietsPanzer2017} but combined with constraints from two dimensional theories as in \cite{Gracey:2015tta}.
 Thanks to the additional perturbative order and the more advanced resummation technology we are able to improve on the estimates obtained in \cite{Gracey:2015tta}.
 In broad terms our estimates of the critical exponents are consistent with Monte Carlo and series results which have been similarly refined in recent years.
 In order to make this comparison of our five loop estimates with numerical data we have carried out an analysis on all exponent estimates in the literature that had error bars and produced a global average.